NTIA/scos-actions/README.md

 #### Using pip-tools

-Run the following the virtual environment to install pip-tools.
+It is recommended to keep direct dependencies in a separate file.
+The direct dependencies are in the requirements.in and requirements-dev.in files.
+Then pip-tools can be used to generate files with all the dependencies and transitive dependencies (sub-dependencies).
+The files containing all the dependencies are in requirements.txt and requirements-dev.txt.
+Run the following in the virtual environment to install pip-tools.

 ```bash
 python -m pip install pip-tools